 Standardization is an important ingredient for efficiency in program management because it takes the guess-work out of important processes.
 Rather than having to figure out how to do their jobs, giving staff access to pre-tested standardized procedures lets them get right to work, so they can do more in less time and get the job done correctly the first time.

-Comprehensive in nature, the new SOPs are intended to improve efficiencies across all aspects of NTD drug management.
+Comprehensive in nature, the SOPs are intended to improve efficiencies across all aspects of NTD drug management.
 As such, they offer standardized procedures in the following areas: reverse logistics, storing and inventory control, waste management, medicine handling during and after mass drug administration (MDAs) to maintain quality and ensure ability to track and consolidate supplies, physical inspection of drug packaging, distribution planning including reverse logistics and redistribution, forecasting, customs clearance, and documenting severe adverse effects (SAE).

-The general template version of the new SOPs is available under the Guidelines and Resources section of the Documents and Resources page.
+The general template version of the SOPs is available under the Guidelines and Resources section of the Documents and Resources page.

 Better financial management on demand